 ED can be an early warning sign of a more serious illness, such as heart disease, high blood pressure or diabetes mellitus.
 Diagnosing and treating the condition that causes ED can improve your overall well-being, as well as helping restore your sexual health.

 How is ED diagnosed?

 The medical history requires healthcare providers to ask about you and your ED experience.
-The doctor will also want to know if you have any other conditions that might affect your ED, such as any endocrine problems or depression.
+Your doctor will also want to know if you have any other conditions that might affect your ED, such as any endocrine problems or depression.
 They may ask questions about your sexual history and performance, which may be very personal but are necessary to understand the root cause of the problem.
-The important thing to remember is not to be embarrassed while speaking with your physician and to be very open to allow for the best treatment options for you.
-Other questions the physician is likely to ask are the following:
+The important thing to remember is not to be embarrassed while speaking with your doctor and to be very open to allow for the best treatment options for you.
+Other questions your doctor is likely to ask include: